 I am getting a distribution error when I try to submit my request; how do I fix it?

 To fix distribution, you need to set distribution for each payment line.
 When you click on the request, you'll notice that one payment line is white, while the others are tan.
 The line that is white is highlighted, and the distribution section on the right reflects the distribution for this highlighted line.
 If you click on any other line in the payment section, you'll notice that the distribution section should change, showing that the distribution section shown corresponds to the currently selected, white payment line.
-PLease ensure that for each lien in the payment section, its distribution section should sum to the total for only that line.
+Please ensure that for each line in the payment section, its distribution section should sum to the total for only that line.
 If you would like a more visual guide, please refer to the SSE GrantEd training 2A, available through STARS on Axess.

 Remember that for us to process a request, its 'Request Status' must be 'Submitted', NOT 'Saved'.
 Saved transactions are not eligible for processing.
 You can check the status of a request by clicking on the request and looking at the timeline progress tracker at the top of the page below the request number.